hytest-feedstocks/staged-recipes/README.md

 To add a new recipe, you'll open a pull request containing:

 1. A `recipes/<Your feedstock name>/meta.yaml` file, containing the metadata for your dataset
-2. A `recipes/<Your feedstock name>/recipe.py` file, a Python module with recipe (or recipe dict-object) definition.
+1. A `recipes/<Your feedstock name>/recipe.py` file, a Python module with recipe (or recipe dict-object) definition.
+1. A `recipes/<Your feedstock name>/requirements.txt` file, listing any Python packages used in the recipe.

 See below for help on writing those files.

-Once your recipe is ready (or if you get stuck and need help), open a pull request from your fork of `pangeo-forge/staged-recipes`.
-A team of bots and pangeo-forge maintainers will help get your new recipe ready to go.
+Once your recipe is ready (or if you get stuck and need help), open a pull request from your fork of `hytest-feedstocks/staged-recipes`.

 ## Developing a Recipe